Examination Board: AQA

 Course Title: GCSE Combined Science: Trilogy

 Why should I study Science?

-Every pupil is required to take Science throughout Key Stage 4.
-Combined Science is a Core subject that all students must take, unless you opt for Triple Science instead.
-Studying science will equip students with the skills and knowledge considered essential for post-16 courses in the sciences as well as providing many transferrable skills into many careers.
+Every pupil is required to study science throughout Key Stage 4.
+Combined Science is a core subject that all students must take.
+Studying science will equip students with the skills and knowledge considered essential for Post-16 courses in the sciences, as well as providing many transferrable skills into many careers.

 What will I learn?